Mirth Solomon: Netball career

 Solomon represented Auckland at under-21 level in 1959.
 She was selected for the Auckland 'A' team in 1960 before moving to the Rotorua 'A' team.
 She took part in selection trials for the national team in 1962 and was selected at goal shooter for the team in 1963, travelling by ship to England to take part in the first world championships, which were held in Eastbourne.
 New Zealand won a silver medal, losing to Australia by one goal in their final match.
 In the 1967 tournament, held in Perth, Australia, she was a member of the team that won the gold medal.
 Solomon, who had given birth not long before the event, was the tournament's top scorer.
 She became known for leading the team in a victory haka, a Māori ceremonial dance.

 After retiring from competition, Solomon continued to be involved with netball in the Rotorua area.
 In 2001, she succeeded Taini Jamison, who had been her coach for the 1967 world championships, as president of Netball Rotorua, relinquishing the position in 2016.
 She also became a senior-level umpire.
 In 2003, she was inducted into the Māori Sports Hall of Fame.
+The 1967 world championship team was inducted into the New Zealand Sports Hall of Fame in 1996.

 Later career

 Solomon continued to teach, at Rotorua Girls' High School in 1965, where she taught physical education and geography, and then Sunset Intermediate School in Rotorua from 1966 to 1968.
 In 1969, Kaitao Intermediate School was established in Rotorua and she became a founding member of staff, retiring as deputy principal in 2005.
 Her husband, Roger, died in 2002.

+Solomon died on 30 October 2023, at the age of 84.